WebOrigami/docs/src/content/pattern/indexPages.md

 ## Incorporate the index page transform

 We can apply this `indexPages` transform on top of our object, file, and function-based HTML graphs.
-The file-based graph now looks like:
+For example, the file-based graph now looks like:

 ```{{'js'}}
 /* src/index/htmlFiles.js */